petsy/GoGrinder/examples/README.md

 GoGrinder examples
 ============================

-Please make sure that you visit the [overview on GoGrinder](../) first.
+Please make sure that you visit the [GoGrinder README](/README.md) first.

 A brief overview on our examples: